nuelsitanggang/nuelsitanggang.github.io/_posts/2021-01-17-exhausted.md

 I'm not a saint, I know I have flaws.
 I know I have my own problems to face and demons to fight with.
 I took responsibility of my suffering.
 What happened to me was caused of either ignorance, lack of knowledge, or lack of courage.
 It's my fault and I will learn.
 When the time comes, I will do 10x better.<br/>

 I wish her the best, I hope she's happy and found what she's looking for.
 However, I have no intention to forgive her.
 I won't forgive her for treating me like a disposable.
-One day she said she loved me until one day she told me she didn't feel anything anymore.<br/>
+One day she said she loved me until one day she told me she didn't feel anything anymore.
+She violated every promise that we set together.
+I should have seen this coming, when the spark has dimmed she will look for someone new.<br/>

 I wish I could forget everything and sincerely wish that we will never have to cross paths again.
 I don't want to remember anything from her except the pain she caused.
 I don't want to talk about her, I don't want to try to know any information about her, I don't want any of my friends to speak of her name in my presence.
 I will forget but I won't forgive.<br/>